mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Intellect is an improved Agent, which can use Expert systems.
 For example, a robot doctor might be running Intellect/1 and Expert Medic/3, giving it a Medic skill of 2.
 An Intellect program can simultaneously use a number of skills equal to its Bandwidth.

-**SHIP-BASED COMPUTERS** The computers used on spacecraft to calculate jump travel and combat solutions are much more powerful than those typically found planetside and can run much more sophisticated software.
+SHIP-BASED COMPUTERS #TODO The computers used on spacecraft to calculate jump travel and combat solutions are much more powerful than those typically found planetside and can run much more sophisticated software.
 These are covered on page 161 and in detail within High Guard.

 Computer Terminal: This is a 'dumb' terminal with only limited processing power.
 It serves as an interface to a more powerful computer such as a ship's computer or planetary network.
 Terminals range in size depending on their control method – a holographic display terminal can be much smaller than one with a physical keyboard and screen.
 These terminals are treated as Computer/0.